 If you're looking to get a foot in the door in the aviation industry without investing in a four year degree, there are a few alternative options.

-Joining the military is an extremely common way to get hands-on experience in the industry, with both the United States Naval Academy and the Air Force Academy offering outstanding aviation courses (whether you're setting up for a career as a pilot in the United States Military or a successful civilian career, or both!)
-If you attend the United States Air Force Academy, tuition, as well as room and board, are fully covered by the Academy.
+Joining the military is an extremely common way to get hands-on experience in the industry, with both the United States Naval Academy and the Air Force Academy offering outstanding aviation courses (whether you're setting up for a career in the United States Military or a successful civilian career, or both!)
+This could be an affordable option to obtain the needed experience to kick start your career.

-Another option, especially if you're still exploring options, is your local community college.
-Most of these schools offer aviation maintenance programs that will give you the skills and training you need to get your A&P license, and can be the most cost-effective way of getting an aviation education.
+Another option, especially if you're still exploring different career paths, is your local community college.
+Most of these schools offer aviation maintenance programs that will give you the skills and training needed to prepare for passing the required tests to get your A&P license.

-Before you even consider applying to one of the above schools, it's important to ask the question: do I need a four year degree in the first place?
-While there are undoubtedly advantages to conventional four year degrees for some candidates, they are by no means necessary.
+Before you even consider applying to one of the schools listed below, it's important to ask the question: Do I need a four year degree in the first place?
+While there are undoubtedly advantages to conventional four year degrees for some candidates, if you chose a career in aircraft maintenance, there are only a handful of specialities that would deam it necessary.
 As a matter of fact, a massive portion of our contractors don't have a bachelors degree at all!

 So what DO I need?